polyphene/docs.holium.org/docs/contributing/hip.md

 The first formally tracked stage of an HIP in development.
 A Pull Request is opened on the HIP repository by any contributor.
 Then, the HIP is merged by a maintainer into the HIP repository.

-Maintainers are initially members of the Polyphene team, the circle of maintainers will be extended later according to conditions that are still to be defined.
+Maintainers are initially members of the Polyphene team.
+The circle of maintainers will be extended later according to conditions that are still to be defined.

 HIP should be written in Markdown format and a template should be followed.
 The template can be found